 Open flame or heat sources are not allowed in any EC housing unit.
-This includes, but is not limited to: candles, incense burners, oil or kerosene lamps, space heaters, halogen lamps, hotplates, barbecues and burners of any kind.
+This includes, but is not limited to: candles, incense burners, oil or kerosene lamps, space heaters, halogen lamps, hotplates, barbecues, grills, and burners of any kind.
+Wax melters are allowable so long as they are fully electric and do not involve the use of flames.